MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-flow.md

    > ![Create database](media/how-to-flow-1-3.png)

 > [!NOTE]
-> Creating a database and environment can take several hours.
+> Creating a database and environment can take some time.

 ## To create a Microsoft Flow environment